-- 4.1 The nomination of charities to benefit from funding accrued from the sale of metals is presented periodically to the Joint Committee for consideration to ensure even distribution of the funding. - 4.2 At its meeting on 24th June 2016 the Joint Committee agreed to consider a list of organisations that it wished to support in order to achieve a proactive and efficient approach to nominating funding for local charities and to rotate these on a cyclical basis.
+- 4.1 The nomination of charities to benefit from funding accrued from the sale of metals is presented periodically to the Joint Committee for consideration to ensure even distribution of the funding.
+The Crematorium receives a request from the ICCM to nominate a charity approximately every four months - 4.2 At its meeting on 30th June 2017 the Joint Committee agreed to consider a list of organisations that it wished to support in order to achieve a proactive and efficient approach to nominating funding for local charities and to rotate these on a cyclical basis.
 In order to ensure that a wide range of local charities receive funding an updated list of organisations is listed below for the Joint Committees consideration.
+These charities have approached the Crematorium for funding.
+Only one charity can be nominated each time.